CNAG-Biomedical-Informatics/convert-pheno/docs/faq.md

         ...

-    Once you have the data in that form you can process the way you want.
-Find below a couple of examples:
+    Once you have the data in that format, you can process it however you prefer.
+Below, you'll find a couple of examples:

     ???
 Example "Example 1"
         ```python